llvm/llvm-project/lldb/docs/resources/lldbgdbremote.md

   AArch64 can have different page table setups for low and high memory, and therefore a different number of bits used for addressing.

+### Priority To Implement

+High.
+This packet is usually very easy to implement and can help LLDB select the correct plug-ins for the job based on the target triple information that is supplied.

 ## qGDBServerVersion

 Get version information about this implementation of the gdb-remote protocol.

-### Priority To Implement

-High.
-This packet is usually very easy to implement and can help LLDB to work around bugs in a server's implementation when they are found.

-### Description

 The goal of this packet is to provide enough information about an implementation of the gdb-remote-protocol server that lldb can